 Rick: But you can wear both hats at once.
 And by virtue of having the absolute hat, the relative hat is enhanced.
 And, you know, one can be more skillful in action.
 Mukti?
 You haven’t talked in a while.
 I thought I’d get you to say something.

-Mukti: Okay, well, when you were describing that, Francis, it reminds me of an analogy that sometimes I like to use where there can be a sense sometimes that we’re almost functioning like a camera lens.
+Mukti: Okay, well, when you were describing that, Francis, it reminded me of an analogy that I like to use, where there can be a sense sometimes that we’re almost functioning like a camera lens.
 You know, where here we have this sense of directing our attention.
-And we could say that could be a way of shining the light of our awareness in a more focused way.
-And sometimes it can feel like we’re a camera lens, really zoomed in on the human experience.
-And then sometimes, you know, when the child cuts its finger or whatever it is that we all do in our human experience, all the roles we engage in and activities.
-But then there can also be a sense sometimes of like panning back, camera panning back and having a greater, like a greater lived experience of that context that you’re mentioning.
-And yet, you know, the camera, even though the lens functions in different ways, it’s all a shining of a light of a kind of consciousness.
-And sometimes that consciousness feels more like my human consciousness that’s in this personal experience.
-And when the sense of context, when that wakes up to itself, by coming to know itself through entering a human lifestream more wakefully, then that sense of the light of awareness can feel perhaps more empty of the personal or more formless or it can feel more like that context that you’re mentioning.
-But it’s all different expressions of awareness, which is sometimes called, you know, used synonymously with consciousness.
-There’s our human consciousness, and then there’s sometimes consciousness with a capital C that can be a very wakeful consciousness when it unites with a sense of human form. (audience chattering)
+And we could say, that could be a way of shining the light of our awareness in a more focused way.
+And sometimes it can feel like we are a camera lens, really zoomed in on the human experience.
+And then sometimes, you know, when the child cuts its finger or whatever it is that we all do in our human experience, all the roles and activities we engage in.
+But then there can also be a sense sometimes of panning back, like a camera panning back and having a greater lived experience of that context that you’re mentioning.
+And yet, the camera, even though the lens functions in different ways, it’s all a shining of a light of a kind of consciousness.
+And sometimes that consciousness feels more like my human consciousness that is in this personal experience.
+And when the sense of context wakes up to itself, by coming to know itself through entering a human life-stream more wakefully, then that sense of the light of awareness can perhaps feel more empty of the personal or more formless or it can feel more like that context that you’re mentioning.
+But these are all different expressions of awareness, which are sometimes called, or used synonymously with consciousness.
+There is our human consciousness, and then there is sometimes Consciousness with a capital C that can be a very wakeful consciousness when it unites (a loud noise happens) with a sense of human form. (audience chattering)

 Rick: Everybody’s mic still working?

 Mukti: Yeah.
-Yeah, didn’t that like just pull us right in, right?
+Yeah, didn’t that just pull us right in, right?
 To the human experience?

 Francis: It was a glimpse practice.